-Every time the Wise Eminence has a turn, you reveal the top tile from the solo stack for Him and orient it in an upright position (so that the numbers can be read correctly).
-Then you carry out 2 effects for the Wise Eminence: first, the one in the upper half; then, the one in the lower half (where He chooses an action strip and carries out the action).
+Every time the Wise Eminence has a turn, you reveal the top tile from the solo stack for them and orient it in an upright position (so that the numbers can be read correctly).
+Then you carry out 2 effects for the Wise Eminence: first, the one in the upper half; then, the one in the lower half (where they choose an action strip and carry out the action).